Learning Support Centre

 - Classroom observation

 An Individual Education Plan (IEP) that details provision and strategies to support the students which are shared and implemented by the students classroom teachers.
 Parents and students also contribute to this process.

-Ms. Jean McPherson is the ESF Educational psychologist for South Island School.
-She has three scheduled visits per term.
-She is available for individual assessments, training, advice and guidance to staff.
+We have an ESF Educational psychologist for South Island School.
+They have three scheduled visits per term.
+They are available for individual assessments, training, advice and guidance to staff.
 The Director of Inclusion coordinates these visits and the day’s programme.

 Extra Transition Visit

 An extra transition visit can be arranged for students who may be anxious about moving up to secondary school.

 We hold case conferences with teachers to provide additional expertise for students with more complex needs.